Supreme Court clears way for deportation to South Sudan of several immigrants with no ties there

 The decision comes after the court's conservative majority found that immigration officials can quickly deport people to third countries.
 The majority halted an order that had allowed immigrants to challenge any removals to countries outside their homeland where they could be in danger.

-The court’s latest order makes clear that the South Sudan flight detoured weeks ago can now complete the trip.
+The court's latest decision makes clear that the South Sudan flight can complete the trip, weeks after it was detoured to a naval base in Djibouti where the migrants who had previously been convicted of serious crimes were held in a converted shipping container.
 It reverses findings from federal Judge Brian Murphy in Massachusetts, who said his order on those migrants still stands even after the high court lifted his broader decision.

+Department of Homeland Security Assistant Secretary Tricia McLaughlin said the flight would be completed quickly and they could be in South Sudan by Friday.

 Attorneys for the eight migrants have said they could face "imprisonment, torture and even death" if sent to South Sudan, where escalating political tensions have threatened to devolve into another civil war.